hands-on-engineering/labs/ltspice/lab1/planning.md

 #### Nodal Analysis

-Using KVL and KCL can get you far, but it would be nice to have a codified set of steps to solve for all voltages and currents in a circuit.
+It would be nice to have a codified set of steps to solve for all voltages and currents in a circuit.

 If you have taken physics in high school or Physics 240, you know that it can be frustrating to throw KVL/KCL mindlessly at a circuit and hope to get a set of linearly independent equations to solve the circuit problem at hand.

+The Node Voltage Method is an organized and efficient way of approaching any circuit and is based off of Kirchoff's Current Law.

 The goal of the method we present is a way to mindlessly solve a circuit.